php-standard-library/docs/components/interface/README.md

 ## Introduction

-The interface component provides multiple functions to retrieve information about interfaces.
+The interface component provides a set functions to retrieve information about interfaces.

 !> The `Interface` component is not a replacement for [PHP Reflection API](https://php.net/manual/en/book.reflection.php).